pratikunterwegs/klepto-move-evol/README.md

 ## Main Text

 The main text of the manuscript is written in LaTeX and is stored in the (private) submodule, `overleaf-kleptomove`.
-A dated version rendered as PDF can be found in the directory `docs/` -- `docs/ms_kleptomove_DATE.pdf`, where `DATE` is the date the manuscript was rendered.

 ## Supplementary Material

 The supplementary material provided with this manuscript is generated from the `supplement/` directory.
-A dated version rendered as PDF can be found in the directory `docs/` -- `docs/ms_kleptomove_supplementary_material_DATE.pdf`, where `DATE` is the date the manuscript was rendered.

-- `supplement/spm_01_landscapes.Rmd` Code for figures 1.1 -- 1.3.

-- `supplement/spm_02_weight_evolution.Rmd` Code for figures 2.1 -- 2.3.

-- `supplement/figures` Figure output for the supplementary material file.

-- `supplement/latex` LaTeX options for the supplementary material file.

-Other files relate to formatting.
+These scripts mostly contain plotting code, and we do not describe them further.
+Other files in this sub-directory relate to formatting.

 ## Other Directories